 We all care about many different issues.
-Maybe you’re wondering how yours fits in with the issue of money in politics.
-Maybe you're even thinking it doesn't.
+Maybe you’re wondering how yours fits in with the issue of special interest money in corrupting politics.
+Maybe you think it doesn't.
 It turns out, though, that many, many issues are negatively affected by special interests in our political processes.
 The list below gives just one example each of how big money makes it hard to affect change on other issues.

 Animal Rights, Campaign Finance Reform, Drug Legalization, Education, Environment, Government Spending, Gun Control, Gun Rights, Health, Hunger, Immigration, International Policy, LGBT, Pro Choice, Pro Life, Taxes, War/Defense, Women's Rights

 Animal Rights: Think of a little puppy.
 Doesn’t it make you smile?
 Who doesn’t love them?
 It turns out many special interests don’t – at least they don’t care about their well-being if it threatens their bottom line.
 In 2010, the voters in MO passed a referendum to better regulate puppy mills, making them less horrendous for the dogs and puppies on site.
 But the MO legislature overturned the will of the voters in 2011.
 State Senator Bill Stouffer (R) filed the repeal.
 Many special interest groups were against the bill including the American Kennel Club, the Missouri Farm Family Agricultural Alliance, the Missouri Farm Bureau, and the Southeast Missouri Cattlemen’s Association – all of whom lobbied hard for the repeal.
 Stouffer, himself a farmer, also receives thousands of dollars in contributionsfrom the farming industry.